angeludr/Cosmic-Ray-Filter-Code/README.md

 Once the code is executed and begins correcting, the following will be printed:
 - The pixel coordinates of the pixel that has been flagged for having a cosmic ray
 - The image frames within the pixel where the cosmic ray was detected
-- The amplitude of the jump of the cosmic ray <sub>
+- The amplitude of the jump of the cosmic ray

 ## Output
 - A fits file of the corrected pixel